deorder/texture-upscaler/README.md

 ## Description

-The included scripts are for preparing your images to be used by ESRGAN, SFTGAN or others
+The included scripts are for preparing your images to be used by ESRGAN, SFTGAN etc. and ressassemble them (no seams)

 ### Scripts to prepare for inference ###
 `step1_create_tiles.sh`: Create tiles with overlap, separating the RGB and alpha, with optional rescaling